nthnn/QLBase/README.md

     sudo chmod -R 777 ./deploy.sh
     ```

 3. Now, run the deployment script and wait for it to finish.
-This script will build all the back-end softwares, documentations, and will compile all necessary files into a zip file output.
+This script will build all the back-end software, documentations, and will compile all necessary files into a zip file output.

     ```
     ./deploy.sh